joyfullservice/msaccess-vcs-addin/CONTRIBUTING.md

 Development Version
 ---------
-If you want the very latest working copy you will have to make from GitHub to git to Access:
+If you want the very latest working copy you will have to make it yourself.
+Here is how to go from GitHub to git, to Access:

 * Download the latest release.
 * Install the add-in.
 (Just open *Version Control.accda*)